 Delete and insert data from a view

-Now we can also delete and insert data from a view which in turn will obviously delete and insert data from the underlying table.
-Let’s try to delete a record with id equal to 2 in this case Mackenzie record.
+Now, we can also delete and insert data from a view, which in turn will obviously delete and insert data from the underlying table.
+Let's attempt to delete a record with an ID equal to 2, in this case, the record for Mackenzie.

 Delete from vWTblProfessor_withoutsalary_Detail where Id = 2